tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/1/LessonPlan.md

 ### 15. Instructor Do: State Of The Dapps Review (10 min)

-In this activity, conduct a facilitated discussion to allow the students to share their findings after the previous research activity.
+Now you will conduct a facilitated discussion to allow students to share their findings regarding the previous research activity.

 Remind students that Ethereum is one of the most used blockchains to create and deploy dApps.
-This is because Ethereum is more than a Cryptocurrency.
-It also offers a complete development framework to support different use cases.
+This is because Ethereum is more than a cryptocurrency; it also offers a complete development framework to support different use cases.

-Use this activity's time to allow all groups to share their findings regarding the following questions:
+Use this time to allow all groups to share their findings regarding the following questions:

 * Why did this dApp catch your attention?